I Don't Want to Go to Bed (book): Background

 Jag vill inte gå och lägga mig! was published in 1947 in Sweden.
 The first edition was illustrated by Brigitta Nordenskjöld.
 An illustrated reprint with pictures from Ilon Wikland was published in 1988.
 Wikland drew Aunt Lotte like Astrid Lindgren.

 Reception

 According to Susanne Barth the book contains traditional role clichés.
-She criticizes that in the book only mothers are made responsible for getting their troubled children to bed.
-Cromme adds even though there are only mothers who bring their children to bed, there is a girl who is faster than her brothers and behaves smartly and confidently.
+She criticized that in the book only mothers are made responsible for getting their troubled children to bed.
+Cromme added that even though there are only mothers who bring their children to bed, there is a girl who is faster than her brothers and behaves smartly and confidently.

-According to Maria Nikolajeva and Carole Scott the illustrations by Nordenskjöld and Wikland give totally different impressions of the books, but are both rich in detail.
+Maria Nikolajeva and Carole Scott said that the illustrations by Nordenskjöld and Wikland give totally different impressions of the books, but are both rich in detail.

-Sabine Mosch believes that Astrid Lindgren wrote with a lot of heart and understanding for the children and also for the annoyed parents.
+Sabine Mosch said that Astrid Lindgren wrote with a lot of heart and understanding for the children and also for the annoyed parents.

-Readingastrid calls the book "pretty darn adorable".
+Readingastrid called the book "pretty darn adorable".